command-Q/Resine/README.md

 ###Building
 To build Resine, simply edit the relevant portions of the included makefile.
 Current build options include whether to build with FFTW support, multithreading, and the floating point precision.
 4, 8, and 16 byte floats are supported throughout the lib, and the correct precision FFTW will be linked as well.

+The resine commandline application depends on a recent version of [libjpeg](http://www.ijg.org/) and [libpng](http://www.libpng.org/) to read/write images.